This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Whisk together the pudding mix and milk in a medium mixing bowl for 2 minutes.
-Allow the pudding to sit for 3 minutes.
-Fold in 1/3 of the cool whip to the pudding.
+Place in the fridge for 10 minutes.

 Nutrition